Cyan4973/xxHash/doc/xxhash_spec.md

 On 32-bit systems though, positions are reversed: `XXH64` performance is reduced, due to its usage of 64-bit arithmetic. `XXH32` becomes a faster variant.

+Finally, when vector operations are possible, `XXH3` is likely the faster variant.

 Reference Implementation
 ----------------------------------------